Solar hot-water systems

 or photovoltaic cells) that convert sunlight to electricity are

-produce hot water, are much more common.
+produce hot water, have been commonplace for decades.
 Even in relatively cold,

 northern climates, solar hot-water systems can chop